jlacar/aoc2015/README-Day14.md

 Now `part2()` consists of a single expression to calculate the race points and get the maximum value.

-In `racePoints()`, we use `fold()` on the range of seconds in the race, `(1..raceTime)`, to do calculations for every second.
-We initialize`fold()` with a map created with `reindeerStats.associatedWith { 0 }` which is essentially a scoreboard for all the reindeer and each of them starts with a score of `0`.
+In `racePoints()`, we use `fold()` on the range of seconds in the race, `(1..raceTime)`, to do the distance and point awarding calculations for every second.

+We initialize`fold()` with a map created with `reindeerStats.associatedWith { 0 }` which is essentially a scoreboard for all the reindeer with each starting with a score of `0`.

-We use the name `points` for the accumulator variable and `second` for the iteration variable.
+We use the name `points` for the fold accumulator variable and `second` for the iteration element variable.

-The first statement in the `fold()` body calculates the maximum distance traveled by any reindeer at that `second` during the race.
-This value is assigned to `leadDistance`.
-Iterating over the `points` map, we award a point to any reindeer that has traveled `leadDistance` at that `second`.
+The first statement in the `fold()` body creates a map of reindeer associated with their respective distances flown at the given second of the race.
+The we capture maximum of those distances in `leadersDistance`.

+Next, we iterate over the scoreboard and award a point to any reindeer that is at the lead distance.

-The `.toMap()` at the end of the `points.map { ... }` expression is needed to convert the resulting `List` to a `Map`, which is the type the `fold` operation expects in the last expression in its body.
-This is the same type as the value used to initialize `fold()`.
+The `.toMap()` at the end of the `points.map { ... }` expression is necessary because the last statement in the fold body must evaluate to the same type as the expression used to initialize the `fold()` operation.

-In the `ReindeerStats` data class, I extracted the expressions that represent the full flight segment time and the partial flight segment time so that `secondsFlyingAt()` function could be fully composed.
-I think this improves the readability of the code.
+In the `ReindeerStats` data class, I extracted the expressions that represent the full flight segment time and the partial flight segment time that goes into calculating the result of `secondsFlyingAt()`.

+We need to consider that at any given second, a reindeer could be in the middle of flying but hasn't yet reached their maximum `flightTime`.
+For example, if a reindeer had a `flightTime` of `10` and a `restTime` of `30`, then at 45 seconds into the race, they would be in the "flying" part of their second fly/rest cycle.
+That is, they would have flown for 10 seconds, rested for 30 seconds, then flown for 5 seconds with another 5 seconds of flying left.

+Extracting the expressions for full flight time and partial flight time makes `secondsFlyingAt()` a fully composed function which I think improves the readability of the code.

 ## To refactor or not to refactor?